 So our general game loop looks like:

 forever: draw onto screen 1 switch to screen 1 update game state draw onto screen 2 switch to screen 2 update game state

 OK so all our graphics routines are going to need to be able to switch between screen base addresses.
 We can do this by storing the screen base page at one of those spare zero page locations, and all the graphics routines will use that to start of their target address calculations.
 So now we’ve got our “main loop”, which runs forever, and in 6502 looks something like:

 zp_screen_page = $F0 ; zero page location we're using for screen base io_gr_graphics = $C050 ; apple I/O: set graphics mode io_gr_full = $C052 ; ... set graphics full page io_gr_pri = $C054 ; select screen 1 io_gr_sec = $C055 ; select screen 2 io_gr_lores = $C056 ; select lores mode entry lda io_gr_graphics ; switch to graphics, lores, full screen lda io_gr_lores lda io_gr_full main_loop lda #$08 ; draw onto screen 2 sta zp_screen_page jsr draw_everything lda io_gr_sec ; switch to screen 2 lda #$04 ; draw onto screen 1 sta zp_screen_page jsr draw_everything lda io_gr_pri ; switch to screen 1 jmp main_loop ; go around again

 So now all we have to do is implement

-The basic building block of this kind of graphics is the Sprite, a kind of moveable template for drawing pixels.
-Each of the moveable parts of our graphics will be its own sprite.
+The basic building block of this kind of graphics is the Sprite, a kind of movable template for drawing pixels.
+Each of the movable parts of our graphics will be its own sprite.